Kelle’s Creek Watershed Septic System Inspection Program

 The Valley Branch Watershed District (VBWD) has obtained a State of Minnesota Clean Water Fund (CWF) grant (C15-2471) to develop a voluntary septic system inspection pilot program for all properties located within the Kelle’s Creek watershed in Afton, Minnesota.
 Kelle’s Creek does not meet Minnesota Pollution Control Agency (MPCA) water quality standards.
 It is classified by the MPCA as impaired, due to high levels of E. coli bacteria—typically associated with human and animal waste.
 According to a water quality study of Kelle’s Creek, one of the primary sources of the E. coli bacteria is noncompliant (failing) septic systems.

 With the CWF grant funds, the VBWD is able to offer FREE septic system inspections (normally $400–500) to all property owners within the Kelle’s Creek watershed to help identify systems that may be polluting Kelle’s Creek and shallow groundwater in the area.
-This voluntary program will be available in 2016 and 2017, while grant funds last.
+This voluntary program will be available in through Fall 2018, while grant funds last.
 Proactive inspection and subsequent improvements to noncompliant systems will have a direct positive effect on the water quality of Kelle’s Creek and reduce threats to public health.

 Based on the TMDL study completed for the Kelle’s Creek watershed, there are approximately 160 septic systems within the watershed and based on inspection information from Washington County, as many as 50-60 of these systems could be noncompliant and not adequately treating wastewater.
 Some of the septic systems (approximately 12 current systems) in the lower portion of the Kelle’s watershed (within Afton village) will be connected to the Afton community septic system.
 However, there are still many septic systems in the upper portion of the Kelle’s Creek watershed that should be inspected.